Pool Rules & Guidelines

-Each family membership can host up to eight guests on a single day unless otherwise stated (special event, etc).
-Bringing in more than nine guests is considered a party and must be scheduled ahead of time through the party reservation system.
+Each family membership can host up to five guests on a single day unless otherwise stated (special event, etc).
+Bringing in more than five guests is considered a party and must be scheduled ahead of time through the party reservation system.
 A member’s children who participate in soccer clinics and camps at nearby parks during the summer are not permitted to bring the entire team to use the pool facilities on a daily basis using guest passes.
 Members not following these guidelines jeopardize membership privileges.
 Pool party guidelines and the reservation system are found at Pool Party Guidelines.

 - Please treat fellow Palisades members, guests, desk staff, lifeguards, coaches, tennis staff and snack bar staff) with patience, decency, and kindness.